aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 3	0.132385	0.093117	0.964141	00:47
 ```

-Finally, we export the PyTorch model weights to use for following sections.
+Finally, we export the PyTorch model weights to use for the following sections.

 ```python
 torch.save(learn.encoder.state_dict(), "./model/encoder_weight.pth")